 "Americana anthems for bad boyfriends and burning bridges."

-She was born in Cincinnati and raised in Omaha, and found her way to songwriting after an injury ended her path in competitive diving.
-Before moving to Nashville, she came up through BluesEd, an audition-only blues program that had her playing dozens of shows a year and helped shape the edge in her sound.
+Born in Cincinnati and raised in Omaha, she came to songwriting after an injury ended her path in competitive diving.
+Before Nashville, she came up through BluesEd — an Omaha-based, audition-only blues program recognized by the Blues Foundation — where she played dozens of shows a year, won the program's competition, and was awarded a trip to Memphis to perform at BB King's during the International Blues Challenge.
+That edge still runs through her sound.